Yankees vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia brings a five-game streak with at least one hit into this matchup.
-In his last five games he is batting .368 with two doubles, a home run, four walks and three RBI.
+- Garcia brings a six-game streak with at least one hit into this one.
+During his last 10 outings he is hitting .250 with three doubles, two home runs, six walks and six RBI.

 Garcia Recent Games